arthursw/wetlands/docs/index.md

 You can run those examples form the [`examples/` folder](https://github.com/arthursw/wetlands/tree/main/examples) in the repository.

 Explore the inner workings on the [How it Works](how_it_works.md) page.

+## 📜 License

+This project was made at Inria in Rennes (Centre Inria de l'Université de Rennes) and is licensed under the MIT License.

+The logo Wetland was made by Dan Hetteix from Noun Project (CC BY 3.0).